SCIN120 Foundations of Scientific Inquiry Laboratory (1 semester hours)

 SCIN311 Fishery Biology (3 semester hours)

 This course will present the principles and methods used in studying the biology of fishes, the ecological requirements of freshwater and anadromous fishes, and the principles and practices in sport fishery management.
 Students will participate in case studies and critically analyze existing fisheries management plans to ascertain their effectiveness and scientific validity.
 This course will also emphasize the value of collaboration in effective fisheries management.
-(Prerequisite: BIOL134, SCIN130, or SCIN206)
+(Prerequisites: BIOL134, SCIN130, or SCIN206)

 SCIN314 Botany (3 semester hours)

 An introduction to the structure, processes, and reproduction of higher plants with an emphasis on flowering plants.
 This course will use an integrative approach to examine the relationships between structure and function, diversity, and evolution.
-Prerequisite: SCIN130 or BIOL134.
+(Prerequisites: SCIN130 or BIOL134)

 SCIN316 Plant Identification, Taxonomy, and Systematics (3 semester hours)

 An introduction to classification and evolution of vascular plants, with emphasis on flowering plants (angiosperms).
 This course will use structural terminology, characteristics of major plant families, and systematics.
 Student will use taxonomic keys, floras, and manuals for species identification.
-Prerequisite: SCIN130 or BIOL134.
+(Prerequisites: SCIN130 or BIOL134)

 SCIN400 Research Methods in Natural Sciences (3 semester hours)

 Research Methods for Natural Sciences is a course that focuses on providing the student the essential elements of scientific research and matters associated with the scientific method, experimental and non-experimental research design, and statistical data analyses.
 Students will familiarize with the current methodologies, tools, and instruments of modern research, such as: sampling, test design, data collection reporting, and the scientific writing process.
 In addition, they will develop a proposal to conduct an original research project within the field of Natural Sciences.
 This proposal is then used as the basis for the student to conduct an independent research project in SCIN499.
 Do not attempt this course until you have completed all Natural Sciences major required courses and all required courses in the Biology or Earth Science concentration.
 Contact Academic Advising for information and registration instructions.
-(Biology Concentration Prerequisite: BIOL240, BIOL241, BIOL342, EVSP416, SCIN211.
-Earth Science Concentration Prerequisite: ERSC204, ERSC206, ERSC305, GEOG200, SCIN138, SCIN261)
+(Biology Concentration Prerequisites: BIOL240, BIOL241, BIOL342, EVSP416, and SCIN211.
+Earth Science Concentration Prerequisite: ERSC204, ERSC206, ERSC305, GEOG200, SCIN138, and SCIN261)

 SCIN401 Mammalogy (3 semester hours)